 - Don’t talk at your audience, talk to them.
 Respect them, treat them like a friend.

 - Nobody likes to listen to a know-it-all in the booth.
 Yes, you’re the “expert” and your observations and opinions should carry more weight than the average fan.
 That doesn’t mean you should sound like you think you’re smartest guy in the room.
 Humility goes a long way and I think plays well when you combine it with your expert opinion.

 - Dig in, be smart and compelling but don’t talk over the average fan’s head.

 - In baseball analytics are prominent and I constantly talk to folks in the business about working them into a broadcast.
 It’s not easy to do.
 I don’t want to leave any fans behind so the balancing act can be tricky.
-Some fans don’t know how the infield fly rule works and some fans think you’re dumb for using batting average as a way to evaluate a hitter and want more.
+Some fans don’t know how the infield fly rule works and some fans think you’re archaic for using batting average as a way to evaluate a hitter and they want more.
 I try to speak to the masses while sprinkling in something for fans who love advanced metrics.
 Rule of thumb: if you can’t explain it clearly in 10-15 seconds don’t bother.

 - One concise solid point is better than three rushed and jumbled points.

 - When you do your research and prep for a game or a studio show you may feel may passionate about the depth of information you have for a specific topic.
 The problem when you try to cram in too much information is that then most of your points are lost.
 Be clear and strong with one point instead of rushed and a mess with multiple points.
 If you haven’t gone too long and aren’t talking too fast there may be time for another point.
 It can take a while to feel out what works and what doesn’t.